cran/Bioi/README.md

 ### Connected component labeling
 A common image processing task is to group all connected "object-positive" pixels in an image into single groups.
 The connected component labeling function implemented here can be used on 1, 2, or 3-dimensional arrays representing 1, 2, or 3-dimensional "images".
-This functionality can be acessed using the `find_blobs` function.
+This functionality can be accessed using the `find_blobs` function.

 ### Determine the nearest neighbor in an alternate set of points
 Photoactivated localization microscopy (PALM) data results in large numbers of protein localizations being identified.
 A common task when working with dual channel PALM data is to identify the distance separating points in one data set from points in a second data set.
 The function `find_min_dists` identifies the nearest neighbor to a point in a second data set and its distance from the point of interest.